 - Depending on health restrictions at the time of the program, participants will be provided lunch and/or dinner Monday-Friday during the institute.

 - Transportation and any costs for group activities will be covered by the program.
 Additionally, participants will receive selected materials to accompany some of the presentations.

 To participate, students must be admitted to the University of Arkansas Graduate School without condition, and commence their studies in the summer or fall of 2020.
 Preference will be given to students who earned their previous degree(s) at an institution other than the University of Arkansas.

 A complete application packet will include:

 - A nomination in support of the student by the graduate coordinator for their department/program or the department chair

 - An academic résumé or CV from the student

 - A one-page statement of purpose from the student, discussing their goals for their graduate studies and how the RISE program will help achieve those goals

-Applications must be submitted to the Office of Graduate Fellowships and Student Support (GEAR 213 or email@example.com) by the date listed above.
+Applications must be submitted to the Office of Graduate Student Support (firstname.lastname@example.org) by the date listed above.

 Want to know more the university and Fayetteville?
-Check out our learn more about us section.
+Check out our Learn About Us section.